themayankjha/lextor/README.md

 #### Overview
 This application allows a remote web-based control interface for a Raspberry Pi robot.
 The web-based interface has a working backend in PHP while the Raspberry Pi run on Python.

 I created this in 2018 have recently found the source code so sharing it here.Some of the things I have done may not be the best from security standpoint but ultimately I achieved the functionality I wanted to achieve.

-This is also deployed on [Azure](https://lextor.azurewebsites.net/)
+This is also deployed here on [Azure](https://lextor.azurewebsites.net/)

-Also I have regenerated the ftp keys so dont go spooing around xD.
+Also I have regenerated the FTP keys so dont go poking around xD.

 ---
 #### Functionality
 - This application uses a web based interface with various control buttons which when clicked activate a script to change contents of text file hosted on the same server.